sanjam-deriv/payment-methods-listing/README.md

-# Payout Currency converter app using deriv's websocket
+# Payment methods listing app using deriv's websocket
 This Project has been initiated using Vite + React + Jest + React testing library.

 ## Run the app